 The Service Learning Placement (internship) course gives students the opportunity to work with an organization whose focus relates to law.
-Students can earn a half-credit (LAWS 4906) or a full-credit (LAWS 4905) depending on the length of their placement.
+Students can earn a half-credit (LAWS 4906 or LAWS 4907; please note you can now take two distinct placement courses in a single academic year) or a full-credit (LAWS 4905) depending on the length of their placement.
 Participating students must identify a host organization and a faculty member to provide supervision.

 For a list of prerequisites, please refer to the Course Calendar.
 For more details about how to choose a placement, and how the placement works, please review the Service Learning Placement guide and consult with the Undergraduate Supervisor.
 Students must consult with the Undergraduate Supervisor before completing the Service Learning Placement application form.

 Co-operative Education combines traditional, in-class education with hands-on experience.
 Co-op students alternate study terms at Carleton with four, eight, twelve or sixteen month work terms.
 Co-op opportunities are currently only available for students in the Business Law and Law, Policy and Government Concentrations.
 Eligible Undergraduate LAW BA students can start their first co-op work term in the summer after second year.
 The Co-op program is managed by the Co-operative Education Program office.
 Learn more: Co-operative Education Program.

 The student exchange program allows students in a Carleton University law program to study at one of our many partner institutions in over 35 countries worldwide.
 Students may participate during the fall term, winter term or full year (fall and winter term).
 This program is managed by the International Student Services Office.